 As both a person in sustained recovery from Substance Use Disorder and a formerly incarcerated individual, Frank understands the challenges facing those attempting to recover from SUD while also attempting to re-enter society.
 He previously served one of our most vulnerable populations in the recovery community, the incarcerated, as the Director of Recovery Programs for a tri-county regional jail.
 He also served as Director of the Medication and Drug Screening Program at an 80+ bed Recovery Community Organization in Richmond, VA.
 He holds multiple certifications in the Substance Use Disorder/Recovery profession, including NADAAC-approved Certified Recovery Coach Trainer, Certified Peer Recovery Specialist, and Forensic Peer Support Specialist.
 Prior to working in the recovery space, his educational and professional background was in meeting Federal and local quality assurance standards for the provision of Heavy Highway Construction.

-As the Chief Wellness Officer, Stephanie is responsible for the development and implementation of Starfish's programming.
-Stephanie is committed to ensuring that Starfish's programs, education, and activities support the overall wellness of each participant.
-Prior to co-founding Starfish, Stephanie found peace through practicing CRAFT and continues to use a variety of spiritual, therapeutic and wellness practices.
-Stephanie's has had a 20+ year distinguished career, earning recognition from multiple Federal agencies for her innovation and leadership.
-Stephanie’s own wellness journey combined with her family legacy of service led to her desire to open residences for persons seeking recovery.
+As the Chief Wellness Officer, Stephanie is responsible for the development and implementation of Starfish’s world class programming.
+Stephanie is committed to ensuring that Starfish’s programs, education, and activities support the overall wellness of each participant.
+Stephanie has achieved Level I Certification in the Invitation to Change Approach and assists families struggling with their loved ones’ past or current use.
+When faced with her own loved one’s addiction, Stephanie found peace through practicing CRAFT and continues to use a variety of spiritual, therapeutic and wellness practices.
+Prior to co-founding Starfish, Stephanie had a 20+ year distinguished career, earning recognition from multiple Federal agencies for her innovation and leadership.
+Her own wellness journey combined with her family legacy of service led to her desire to open residences for persons seeking recovery.
+She is currently serves on the Board of Directors of the Virginia Association of Recovery Residences.

 Penny graduated magna cum laude from Radford University with a Bachelor’s in Art.
 After 10 years of working in corporate America, Penny sought a more rewarding and meaningful career.
 As a person in long-term recovery, she decided to become a Peer Recovery Support Specialist.
 Penny also holds certifications in Medication Assisted Treatment (MAT) and in Diversity and Inclusion in recovery housing.
 Penny is also a SMART recovery facilitator.